hashgraph/hedera-mirror-node/docs/troubleshooting.md

 sudo systemctl start hedera-mirror-importer
 ```

-## Alerts
+## Detecting and alerting issues

-This section lists alerts to detect scenarios when a mirror node might not be functioning normally, and guiding rules
+This section lists alerts to detect issues when a mirror node might not be functioning normally, and guiding rules
 to help prioritize new alerts.

 The priorities below are based on